 Dr. Henry ‘Harry’ Ardagh Kingsmill was born in London, Ontario on the 2nd of July, 1867, the day after Canada’s Confederation.
-His parents were Thomas Frazer and Anne Kingsmill.
-His siblings included Mary, Annie, Alice, Thomas and Arthur.
-His father, Thomas was a merchant on Dundas Street in London.
+He was the 4th of 6 children born to Thomas Frazer Kingsmill and the former Anne Ardagh.
+His siblings included; Mary, Annie, Alice, Thomas and Arthur.
+His father, Thomas was a dry goods merchant on Dundas Street in London.

 Dr. Kingsmill’s brother Arthur had set up a dry goods business on King Street in Chatham, Ontario opposite the market.
 He had married Jane Alexina ‘Jennie’ King of Chatham on July 1st, 1891 and Dr. Kingsmill was his best man.
 (Arthur died in 1898 at the age of 28 of blood poisoning., leaving a wife and 3 children.)

 Dr. Kingsmill married Inez Ethelyn Smith on the 28th of May, 1902 in Ionia, Michigan.
 Mrs. Kingsmill was born in September of 1870 in Carthage, Missouri.
 She was the only child of Sidney and Ann Smith.
 According to the 1880 census, the Smith family resided in Evergreen, Michigan.
 By 1900 they lived at 736 W. Lincoln Ave., in Ionia, Michigan.
 Mrs. Kingsmill’s occupation was listed as a musician on their marriage record.